 He shares that he’s been in the business for 20 years and has been pretty successful, but he actually came to the meeting to hear me speak about social media and LinkedIn, because he “…just doesn’t get it.
 Why should I post what I’m doing?
 Who cares about that?
 Isn’t it just people talking about what they had for lunch?”

 After explaining the differences in etiquette on LinkedIn versus Facebook or Twitter, we talked about content that would be valuable to his network.
 He still didn’t think anyone would see it, and so he was still a bit resistant.
 But we left breakfast with him saying he was willing to keep his mind open, which in my book is a win.

-1.When your status update is “liked” or “shared”, there’s a pretty solid bump in the number of people who see your update (duh).
-But it’s enough of a bump to actually care about putting out updates that your network can engage with.
+When your status update is “liked” or “shared”, there’s a pretty solid bump in the number of people who see your update (duh).
+It’s enough of a bump to actually care about putting out updates that your network can engage with.
 Even getting just one “like” tends to double the number of views for my posts.
 It mostly stems from those posts showing up as activity from the person who liked it… in the newsfeed of everyone who is in their network.
 It’s an easy way to harness the viral nature of social media on a small scale.
 Having 200, 300, 500, 1000+ people (who have opted in to me) see my posts is a valuable way to share my brand message.

 This isn’t just a business thing (my mom has the bookshelves of photo albums to prove it), but you can harness this to help encourage the likes and comments that increase the number of views.
 Why tell people you are at an event when you can take a picture of yourself there…maybe with someone else?
 The updates with 410 and 767 views were both photos of our Ajax team at LinkedIn’s Talent Connect 2013 conference.
 You can’t always take pictures, but when you can, it’s huge opportunity to give your connections an easy way to engage with your post.

-You don’t want to come off as an arrogant braggart, but you do want to let your network share in the positive events that are happening in your career.
+You don’t want to come off as an arrogant braggart.
+But you do want to let your network share in the positive events that are happening in your career.
 They’ve already opted in – they want to know how you are doing.
 Whether it’s a new or happy client, a professional milestone, or positive feedback, let your network know.
 The post with 556 views referenced that we got great feedback about our appearance at LinkedIn’s Talent Connect; that’s an easy thing for people to “like” and pass on.

 To demonstrate this version of the algorithm, I had included the last post, with 94 views, as a baseline.
 I’ve found that my posts that don’t get any social responses, (likes or comments) usually get a view rate between 90 and 140.
 Often these are articles that I’ve written or that I’ve come across in my day-to-day activities.
 I thought that 94 doesn’t seem as an impressive number as 767 or 1614, but here’s what I’ve realized.
 If I can post 3-5 times a week, and have even 100 people see those posts, then I’ve gotten in front of hundreds of pairs of eyeballs for the easy low payment of $0 and a few minutes of time.